What is a sponsor?

-A chapter is a local or regional branch within your organization.
+A sponsor is the political entity behind an advertisement -- a party, NGO, candidate, or campaign organization.
 Political parties, NGOs, and advocacy groups often have multiple organizational units -- city associations, state branches, regional offices -- each running their own advertising campaigns.
-In The Taurus, chapters let you mirror this real-world structure so that every branch can manage its own transparency notices while staying connected to the parent organization.
+In The Taurus, you can create sponsors for each branch so that every unit can manage its own transparency notices while staying connected to the parent organization.

-Each chapter belongs to exactly one organization.
-You can create as many chapters as your plan allows: Pro plans include one chapter, while Enterprise plans support unlimited chapters.
+Each sponsor belongs to exactly one organization.
+You can create as many sponsors as your plan allows.

 Under EU Regulation 2024/900, every political advertisement must include a transparency notice that identifies the sponsor, the payer (if different), and other legally required details.
 When your organization has dozens of local branches, entering the same sponsor information over and over again is tedious and error-prone.

-Chapters solve this by storing sponsor defaults -- a set of pre-configured values that automatically fill in the notice wizard whenever a member of that chapter creates a new transparency notice.
+Sponsor defaults solve this by storing pre-configured values that automatically fill in the notice wizard whenever a member creates a new transparency notice for that sponsor.
 This means less manual data entry, fewer mistakes, and consistent information across all notices from the same branch.

-Each chapter can configure the following categories of default values:
+Each sponsor can configure the following categories of default values:

 These identify who is responsible for the advertisement: